BND Hamburger Icon

 2. Address user feedback.

-Consider setting up regular reviews where your team can openly discuss the CRM solution’s challenges and workflow issues and listen to creative suggestions on improving the implementation.
+Consider setting up regular reviews where your team can openly discuss the CRM solution’s workflow issues and listen to creative suggestions on improving the implementation.

 3. Get team leaders on board.